DNelson35/JumpDir/ReadMe.md

 ## Zsh Integration

 The `install.sh` script configures the `jd` function for you.
-After running the script, the function is automatically added to your `.zshrc` file.
+After running the script or building from source, the function is automatically added to your `.zshrc` file.

 ### Function Overview